Previous

 13x13cm sachet with 0.2gr Bear's garlic seeds Allium ursinum

-Sowing Bear's garlic seeds: Open the sachet and pour the seeds into your hand, adding sand for easier sowing.
-To sow, sprinkle the seeds either in a pot (max 3 seeds per pot) or directly in the ground in a damp, shady corner of your garden.
+• Sowing: Open the sachet and pour the seeds into your hand, adding sand to make sowing easier.
+To sow, spread the seeds either in a pot (max.
+3 seeds per pot), or directly into the soil in a damp, shady corner of your garden.
 Keep the rest of the seeds for later sowing.
 Press the seeds in by 5 mm or gently cover them with potting soil and pack lightly.

-Watering wild garlic seeds: Ideally, use rainwater or filtered (chlorine-free) water.
-Prefer light rainfall, ideally using a hand-held sprayer, to keep the soil just moist, but not waterlogged, throughout the growing season.
-Imagine the soil remaining like a wet sponge, then wrung out.
+• Watering : Preferably use rainwater or filtered (chlorine-free) water.
+Prefer light rain, preferably using a hand sprayer, to keep the soil just moist, but not soggy, throughout the growing period.
+Think of the soil as a wet, wrung-out sponge.
 Don't let the soil dry out.

-Germination of Bear's garlic seeds: For pot cultivation, expose to sunlight behind glass, without placing over a heater, to promote rapid germination.
+• Germination: When growing in pots, expose them to sunlight behind glass, without placing them above a radiator, to encourage rapid germination.
 Flower seeds take one to two weeks to germinate, and the plant then grows if kept in a moist environment.

-Transplanting wild garlic seedlings: Once the seedlings have emerged and reached a height of 5-10 cm, select a single plant per pot and transplant the others into new pots or planters.
-Be careful not to break stems or roots when transplanting.
+• Transplanting: Once the seedlings have emerged and reached a height of 5-10 cm, select just one plant per pot and transplant the others into new pots or planters.
+Take care not to break stems or roots when transplanting.
 Water to encourage regrowth.

 Harvesting: Bear's garlic is generally harvested in spring, from March to May, when the leaves are fresh and tender.
 This is when they are at their tastiest, and offer the best natural garlic aroma.
 It's important not to remove all the leaves from a single plant, to allow the plant to regenerate.

-Why such a name?
-It's said that bears emerge from hibernation in spring and feed avidly on bear's garlic leaves to purify their blood after their long period of sleep.
+Why such a name ?
+It is said that bears emerge from hibernation in spring and feed avidly on wild garlic leaves to purify their blood after their long period of sleep.

-Humid Adaptability : Perfect for the humid regions of France, our wild garlic seeds thrive in a variety of conditions.
+• Adaptability to humidity: Perfect for the humid regions of France, our wild garlic seeds thrive in a variety of conditions.

-Original plant : Grow a rare, hard-to-find plant for a unique and original garden experience.
+• Original plant: Grow a rare, hard-to-find plant for a unique and original gardening experience.